sighupio/fury-kubernetes-registry/katalog/harbor/README.md

 ## What is Harbor?

 > Harbor is an open-source container image registry that secures images with role-based access control, scans images
 > for vulnerabilities, and signs images as trusted.
-As a CNCF Incubating project, Harbor delivers compliance,
+As a CNCF Graduated-level project, Harbor delivers compliance,
 > performance, and interoperability to help you consistently and securely manage images across cloud-native compute
 > platforms like Kubernetes and Docker.